 Q: As you approach the wedding day, what have you both enjoyed most about the wedding planning process?

 A: We enjoy being able to create a very beautiful wedding together.
 We are very excited and can’t wait for the day to come.
 It’s been stressful, but it will all be worth it!
 I love watching Grace pick things she loves and likes as her picture-perfect wedding.
 I’m her biggest fan and support!

 Q: What has been the hardest part about planning your wedding?

-A: It’s been very stressful throughout the months of research, planning and preparation.
-We are still finishing up final details.
+A: It’s been very stressful throughout the months of research, planning, and preparation.
+We are still finishing up the final details.
 We had some curveballs here and there, which were unexpected, and Grace had to take on more responsibilities while still working 40-hour weeks.